The Soviet Union Helped Create The SR-71, Unknowingly

 The SR-71 was built using a ‘slide rule’, and was the last major U.S. aircraft to do so.
 This mechanical numerical device is no larger than a ruler and contains all sorts of numbers that relate to each other based on the position of the middle ‘slide’.
 This tool has been used for complex multiplication for centuries, and is now replaced by high-tech calculators and computers.
 Later tests confirmed that the SR-71 would have been built the exact same way had the technology of today been around then.

 No engine can absorb supersonic air, so the airflow must be adjusted.
 The ‘spike’ seen above protrudes outward at subsonic speeds like you see in the image above.
 Although it definitely adds to how cool the SR-71 looks on the ground, it has a much more important role in flight.
 However, it moves aft once the SR-71 reaches about Mach 1.6, doubling airflow and compressing air in the back of the spike, allowing the SR-71 to reach its famously high rate of speed.
-These SR-71 Facts were compiled by Military Machine.

 The Faster the SR-71 Went, the Less Fuel It Used